ovis96/react-week-time-range-picker/README.md

 - Some bug fixes

 ## Get Started
-To start using it do
+To start using it do <br/>
-`$ npm install @marinos33/react-week-time-range-picker --save`
+`npm install @marinos33/react-week-time-range-picker --save`

 And then you can import it like this: